17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 MAKE/SHOP: New View Fiber Works

-Misti Dayton notes that though she “owns” this shop, it’s really a 20 women-strong cooperative, made up of local artisans and farmers.
+Misti Dayton notes that though she “owns” the New View Fiber Works shop, it’s really a 20 women-strong cooperative, made up of local artisans and farmers.
 New View supports a large community of yarn spinners.
 And, in fact, it represents (as dealer) a specific brand of spinning wheel.
 Though not a “yarn shop” (you’ll find mostly finished textiles, lace, and supplies), you can take knitting, crochet, felting, weaving, tatting, and, yes, spinning classes here.

 North End Gallery Leonardtown MD